Anatomy

 video

-input offers merchants the ability to select or upload videos.
+The video input offers merchants the ability to select or upload videos.

 Here’s how it works: